-Photoshop Elements 6 Review
+Photoshop Elements 6 full review

 Perhaps the hardest part of early 2008 wasn’t waiting for the cold, icy fingers of winter to release their grip – it was waiting for Adobe to release Photoshop Elements 6.
 A worthy winner of Best of Show honours at this January’s Macworld Conference & Expo in San Francisco, the Elements update was among the most anticipated product releases showcased at the annual Mac trade show.

 Adobe promised to make photo editing easier than ever, and, boy, it delivered.
 Brimming with new features like a Guided Edit mode, an amazing PhotoMerge Group Shot feature, and a slew of tools snatched from Photoshop CS3 tucked inside brand-new workspaces, Elements 6 makes photo editing for amateur photographers, hobbyists, and scrapbookers more accessible – and more fun – than ever before.